lee reich’s blueberry-growing how-to

 extra help from lee’s website

-- Lee’s fall blueberry-care ritual: soybean meal, sulfur and wood chips
+- Lee’s fall blueberry-care ritual: soybean meal, sulfur (and leaves or wood chips)

 (Disclosure: Links to Amazon are affiliate links, which yield a small commission.)